Mark B. Gerstein: Education

-Gerstein did a PhD co-supervised by Ruth Lynden-Bell at the University of Cambridge and Cyrus Chothia at the Laboratory of Molecular Biology on conformational change in proteins, graduating in 1993.
+Gerstein did a PhD co-supervised by Ruth Lynden-Bell at the University of Cambridge and Cyrus Chothia at the Laboratory of Molecular Biology on liquid simulation and macromolecular conformational change in proteins, graduating in 1993.
 He then went on to postdoctoral research in bioinformatics at Stanford University from 1993 to 1996 supervised by Nobel-laureate Michael Levitt.

 Research

 Gerstein does research in the field of bioinformatics.
 This involves applying a range of computational approaches to problems in molecular biology, including data mining and machine learning, molecular simulation, and database design.
-His research group has a number of foci including annotating the human genome, personal genomics, cancer genomics, building tools in support of genome technologies (such as next-generation sequencing), analyzing molecular networks, and simulating macromolecular motions.
+His research group has a number of foci including annotating the human genome, personal genomics, cancer genomics, building AL/ML tools, analyzing molecular networks, simulating macromolecular motions, and processing biosensor and imaging data.
 Notable databases and tools that the group has developed include the Database of Macromolecular Motions, which categorizes macromolecular conformational change; tYNA, which helps analyze molecular networks; PubNet, which analyzes publication networks; PeakSeq, which identifies regions in the genome bound by particular transcription factors; and CNVnator, which categorizes block variants in the genome.
 Gerstein has also written extensively on how general issues in data science impact on genomics—in particular, in relation to privacy and to structuring scientific communication.

 Gerstein's work has been published in peer reviewed scientific journals and non-scientific publications in more popular forums.
-His work has been highly cited, with an H greater than 100.
+His work has been highly cited, with an H greater than 200.
 He serves on a number of editorial and advisory boards, including those of PLoS Computational Biology, Genome Research, Genome Biology, and Molecular Systems Biology.
 He has been quoted in the New York Times, including on the front page, and in other major newspapers.